-We are involved in major lawsuits concerning intellectual property, biotechnology, torts, contracts, antitrust allegations, and other matters, as well as governmental inquiries and investigations, the outcomes of which may be significant to results of operations in the period recognized or limit our ability to engage in our business activities.
+From time to time, we have been involved in major lawsuits concerning intellectual property, biotechnology, torts, contracts, antitrust allegations, and other matters, as well as governmental inquiries and investigations.
+Pending and future lawsuits and governmental inquiries and investigations may have outcomes that may be significant to results of operations in the period recognized or limit our ability to engage in our business activities.
 While we have insurance related to our business operations, it may not apply to or fully cover any liabilities we incur as a result of these lawsuits.
 In addition, pursuant to the Separation Agreement, we are required to indemnify Pharmacia for certain liabilities related to its former chemical and agricultural businesses.
 We have recorded reserves for potential liabilities where we believe the liability to be probable and reasonably estimable.
 However, our actual costs may be materially different from this estimate.
 The degree to which we may ultimately be responsible for the particular matters reflected in the reserve is uncertain.